Emmanuelle Guyon, the mirror of your emotions

 "Beyond the forests" pendant with black onyx

-Originating from ancient Greek, the term "Onyx" stems from "onux," literally meaning "claw" or "nail."
-This designation may refer to the resemblance of some onyx stones of flesh tone to human nails.
+Originating from ancient Greek, the term "onyx" derives from "onux," which literally means "claw" or "nail."
+This name might reference the translucent appearance of certain specimens, whose flesh-toned hues resemble the texture and color of human nails.

-A gemstone belonging to the chalcedony family, onyx is primarily composed of silicon.
-Its structure is characterized by distinct bands, often in black and white, although its hues can vary infinitely, excluding violet and blue.
+A precious stone belonging to the chalcedony family, onyx is primarily composed of silicon.
+Its structure is characterized by distinct bands, often in black and white, although its shades can vary infinitely, excluding purple and blue.

 Similarly, sardonyx, a specific variety of onyx, is distinguished by hues ranging from red to brown.
-This particular variety has also captured the attention of collectors and art enthusiasts for its distinctive beauty and varied applications in the creation of jewelry and decorative objects.
+This unique variety has also captured the interest of collectors and art enthusiasts for its distinctive beauty and diverse applications in jewelry and decorative items.

 History, legends and beliefs about onyx

-In biblical texts, onyx holds significance as well.
-It is listed among the stones comprising the breastplate of Aaron, and in the Apocalypse, one of the gates of the celestial Jerusalem is described as being made of this precious stone.
+In biblical texts, onyx also appears as a sacred stone.
+It is among the twelve precious stones adorning the breastplate of the high priest Aaron, representing the twelve tribes of Israel.
+In the Book of Revelation, one of the gates of the heavenly Jerusalem is described as being made of onyx, symbolizing purity and eternity.

 history and healing properties of onyx